About the Madison County Nature Center

 In a world where sedentary lifestyles rule the day, Madison County plays a vital role in public health.
 Spending time in nature has been associated with decreased levels of mental illness by reducing depression and anxiety and increasing self-esteem and awareness.
 These positive effects have the ability to reduce obesity and Autism spectral disorders, and increase calm and curiosity.
 This center will go a long way toward promoting active living.

-This facility would serve as a portal to all the unique natural resources that Madison County has to offer as well as provide a hub of information, networking and connectivity with students, families and landowners.
+This facility will serve as a portal to all the unique natural resources that Madison County has to offer as well as provide a hub of information, networking and connectivity with students, families and landowners.
 Nothing brings vibrancy to a community like dynamic gathering spaces and activity hubs.
 With the unprecedented community room, engaging exhibit spaces and restorative setting, the Center will serve as a community focal point, a critical connector and source of energy for the county — all while tempting the public to taste and embrace the great outdoors.